Inference-time optimization for experiment-grounded protein ensemble generation: Inference-time Optimization

 \textbf{Reverse SDE.} The updated embeddings $\ens{Z}^{k}_{t-1} = \{\mathbf{Z}^{k, 1}_{t-1}, \dots, \mathbf{Z}^{k, n}_{t-1}\}$ are injected into the SDE, yielding the following reverse step for each ensemble member $ \mathbf{X}^{k, i} \in \ens{X}^k$:

 Note that the score function is predicted by the model conditioned on the updated embeddings.
 With this alternating procedure, the conditioning variables act as a persistent memory of the experimental manifold across diffusion steps.
-Importantly, the embeddings obtained at the end of the inner loop $\ens{Z}^{k}_{0}$ are used to initialize the next outer iteration $\ens{Z}^{k+1}_{T}$, enabling cumulative refinement rather than restarting the optimization as shown in Figures \ref{fig:convergence}.
+Importantly, the embeddings obtained at the end of the inner loop $\ens{Z}^{k}_{0}$ are used to initialize the next outer iteration $\ens{Z}^{k+1}_{T}$, enabling cumulative refinement rather than restarting the optimization as shown in Figures \ref{fig:convergence} and \ref{fig:boltz_convergence}.
 See Algorithm \ref{alg:msa_opt_mini}, lines 6-8, for details and Figures \ref{fig:method_inner}, \ref{fig:method_outer} as an illustration.

 Our framework thus serves as a meta-initialization; in our experiments, the embeddings $\ens{Z}^{K}_{0}$ obtained after the convergence of the outer loops are used as conditioning variables for the coordinate-space guidance procedure in Equation \ref{eq:guidance}.
-A detailed pseudocode can be found in Algorithm \ref{alg:msa_opt}, and additional implementation details are specified in the Appendix. \ref{subsec:optimization_appendix}.
+A detailed pseudocode is provided in Algorithm \ref{alg:msa_opt}, with additional implementation details in Appendix \ref{subsec:optimization_appendix} and runtime analysis in Appendix \ref{subsubsec:runtime}.
+We further study the convergence properties of inference-time updates to the diffusion model's input embeddings in Appendix \ref{app:theory}.

 \paragraph{Boltzmann re-weighting.} While the log-likelihood in Equation \ref{eq:emb_update} uniformly weights ensemble members, physical ensembles in solution follow a Boltzmann distribution \cite{barducci2011metadynamics}.
 To bias the ensemble toward thermodynamically plausible conformations, we refine the AF3-induced structural prior by tilting it with a differentiable energy function $E_{\phi}: \mathbb{R}^{m \times 3} \to \mathbb{R}$